So you are wondering "How long can tomato sauce last in the fridge?"

 When unopened, tomato ketchup can be stored in a cupboard for months on end.
 Once it has been opened, you must always ensure the bottle is kept closed.

 It should be stored on the countertop for around 2 weeks.

 If you do not intend to consume within this time period we suggest storing it in the refrigerator.
 When stored in the refrigerator, ketchup can last for up to a year.

-You can tell ketchup has gone off if you see mold or discolorations within the ketchup.
+You can tell ketchup has gone off (likewise coconut milk, oil and cream can go off too) if you see mold or discolorations within the ketchup.